uvishere/event-planner-adk/README.md

 ```

 1. In the terminal, Run `adk web`.
-This will startthe ADK server.
+This will start the ADK server.
 1. Click on the url you get in the termial.
 You'll see the ADK web UI.
 Your agent is now ready.
 1. Try some sample prompts to see if it's working.